 A double major can be earned when both majors do not lead to the same degree name (BA or BFA).
 For example, if you complete the requirements for the BFA degree in Studio Arts and the BFA degree in Museum Studies, you will earn a single BFA degree with a double major.
-You cannot earn a double degree when the two majors lead to the same degree name.

 A single degree with two majors leads to a single diploma; both majors are noted on the student's diploma and transcript.